Utitofon-Udoekong/smart-insight-test/client/README.md

 ```sh
 npm install
 ```
-Replace the VITE_API_BASE_URL variable in your env file with the url of your local api server
+Replace the VITE_API_BASE_URL variable in your env file with the url of your local api server.
+Ensure the local api server url in VITE_API_BASE_URL is up and running in order to make requests.

 ### Compile and Hot-Reload for Development